tytydraco/yessleep/out/Somethings_been_knocking_on_my_door_and_it_knows_my_name.md

 It all started with a deafening crash against my front door.

 It was 10 pm, and I was in bed watching, trying to get to sleep.
-The sound sent me flying out of bed and clambering into my wardrobe, clutching a steak knife I kept hidden in my coat pocket.It wasn’t because of anxiety or paranoia.
+The sound sent me flying out of bed and clambering into my wardrobe, clutching a steak knife I kept hidden in my coat pocket.

+It wasn’t because of anxiety or paranoia.

 It’s because I live in Garland Estates, one of the roughest areas in Bradford, the most dangerous city in Europe.